LEARNAcademy/syllabus/react_in_rails/react_routing_in_rails.md

   BrowserRouter as  Router,
   Route,
   Switch
-} from 'react-router-dom'
+} from "react-router-dom"

-import AboutUs from './pages/AboutUs' import LearnMore from './pages/LearnMore' import Home from './pages/Home'
+import AboutUs from "./pages/AboutUs" import LearnMore from "./pages/LearnMore" import Home from "./pages/Home"
 ```

 Add the basic routes to allow for navigation.